zmkfirmware/zmk/docs/docs/feature/keymaps.md

 In addition to the base default layer (which can be changed), certain bound behaviors may also enable/disable additional layers "on top" of the default layer.

-When a key location is pressed/released, the stack of all active layers from "top to bottom" is used, and the event is sent to the behavior bound at that position in each layer, for it to perform whatever actions it wants to in reaction to the event.
-Those behaviors can choose to "handle" the event, and stop it from being passed to any lower layers, or may choose to "pass it along", and let the next layer in the stack _also_ get the event.
+When a key location is pressed or released, the stack of all active [layers](/docs/terms#layer) from "top to bottom" is used.
+The event is sent to the [behavior](/docs/terms#behavior) bound at that position in each layer.
+Those [behaviors](/docs/terms#behavior) can "handle" the event, stop it from being passed to any lower [layers](/docs/terms#layer), or choose to "pass it along" and let the [layer](/docs/terms#layer) below handle the event.

 ## Behavior Bindings